ricardorqr/terraform/test-jenkins/README.md

 ## 8. Create Pipelines

-You can get the pipelines code on the [Using Jenkins to deploy Spring Boot Applications into EKS](https://github.com/ricardorqr/jenkins-github-eks)
+You can get the pipelines codes on the [Using Jenkins to deploy Spring Boot Applications into EKS](https://github.com/ricardorqr/jenkins-github-eks) project.